 To CT1 group:

-ACTION: RAN2 respectfully asks CT1 to confirm whether the AS to NAS layer indications as mentioned above are needed and/or whether there are any other events concerning MBS at AS layer which the NAS layer should be informed about.
+ACTION: RAN2 respectfully asks CT1 to confirm whether the AS to NAS layer indications as mentioned above are needed and/or whether there are any other events or information concerning MBS at AS which the NAS layer should be informed about.

 3. Dates of next TSG-RAN WG2 meetings: